AmbireTech/adex-protocol/adSlot.md

 * `type`: string, the type of the ad slot that will match [Ad Unit] `type`
 * `tags`: an array of [TargetingTag], meant for discovery between publishers/advertisers
 * `owner`: user address from the session
-* `createdOn`: number, UTC timestamp in milliseconds, used as nonce for escaping duplicated spec [ipfs] hashes
+* `created`: number, UTC timestamp in milliseconds, used as nonce for escaping duplicated spec [ipfs] hashes

 ##### Non spec properties (not added to ipfs and CAN be modified*)